bernwo/Master-Thesis-Code/README.md

 * *Tested on MATLAB R2021b on a Windows 11 64bit machine.*

 ## Which file to run?
-To reproduce the results from my thesis, simply clone the repository run:
+To reproduce the results from my thesis, simply clone the repository and then run:

 * `main_FT.m` for parallel scheduling of the hybrid repeater architecture.
 * `main_NFT.m` for sequential scheduling of the hybrid repeater architecture.